Mokolo: History and Culture

-Fulbé (also known as Fulani) and Mafa peoples dominate the Mokolo area.
-Historically, the Mafa were the original inhabitants.
-When the Fulbé came through the area, many of the Mafa dispersed into the surrounding Mandara Mountains.
-The Mafa are also known as the Matakam, a name given by the Fulbé, meaning “well-dressed.”
+The Fulani and Mafa peoples dominate the Mokolo area.
+Historically, the Mafa were the earlier inhabitants.
+When the Fulani came through the area, many of the Mafa dispersed into the surrounding Mandara Mountains.
+The Mafa are also known as the Mafahi.

 In 1916 Mokolo was subordinate to Madagali, a Nigerian town, and was ruled from there.
-Mokolo was centrally located along a well-traveled trade route.
-The Guiziga and Fulbé peoples living near Maroua traded salt and natron with the Mafa living further West, who provided red earth and herbs, used for dyeing cloth.
+Mokolo was centrally located along a well-travelled trade route.
+The Guiziga and Fulani peoples living near Maroua traded salt and natron with the Mafa living further west, who provided red earth and herbs, used for dyeing cloth.

 In roughly 1947 the Muslim Lamido (traditional chief) Idrissou came to power in Mokolo.
 Idrissou did not wish to manage the affaires of the animist Mafa populations.
 He appointed one of his subordinates, an Islamized Mafa named Mamoudou, to govern the animists.
-Mamoudou came to be accepted as the Lamido of the Mafa, and subordinate to Idrissou, who was recognized as Lamido to the Muslim Fulbé population.
+Mamoudou came to be accepted as the Lamido of the Mafa, and subordinate to Idrissou, who was recognized as Lamido to the Muslim Fulani population.
 Eventually, the Mafa revolted against paying taxes to both the Lamibé (plural of Lamido).
-Seemingly under pressure of French colonialists living in the area, Idrissou was obliged to release Mamoudou from his subordinate position.
+Seemingly under pressure from the French administration of the area, Idrissou was obliged to release Mamoudou from his subordinate position.

-To this day two Lamibé remain in Mokolo, separately but cooperatively serving both the Fulbé and Mafa populations.
+To this day two Lamibé remain in Mokolo, separately but cooperatively serving both the Fulani and Mafa populations.
 For a small fee, the Lamibé resolve problems and disputes, namely concerning marriages and divorce, inheritances, and some petty theft.
 The Lamido thus serves as a link between the populations and the government.